elchemista/postgres_rag_bench/README.md

 mix ecto.migrate
 ```

 These commands install dependencies, create the database, and run migrations.
+If you
+pull updates that add new SQL functions (e.g. the binary distance helpers), run
+`mix ecto.migrate` again to ensure your database has them.

 ### Embedding model